rust-stuco/lectures/week3/slides.md

 struct WriteMessage(String); // tuple struct
 struct ChangeColorMessage(i32, i32, i32); // tuple struct
 ```

-* Each of these structs has a separate type—we couldn't easily define a function to take any of these.
+* Each of these structs has a separate type
+    * We couldn't easily define a function to take in all of these types
 * Enums seem to have a lot in common with structs...